Mzying2001/SimpleJson/README.md

 class SampleClass
 {
+    //All public fields and properties will be serialized
-    //All public fields and properties will be serialized public string fieldStr;
+    //Private fields and properties will not be serialized public string fieldStr;
     public string PropStr { get; set; }
     public object[] SampleArr { get; set; }

-    //Private fields and properties will not be serialized private int num;
-    private int Num { get; set; }
-    private string privateStr;
 }
 ```